sakundi/sakundi-docs/docs/docs/user-section/how-to-use-tikuna.md

 ---
 id: how-to-use-tikuna
-title: How to Use Sakundi for Validator Nodes
+title: How to Use Tikuna
-sidebar_label: How to Use Sakundi for Validator Nodes
+sidebar_label: How to Use Tikuna
 description: Registration Process
 keywords: [sakundi, validator nodes, blockchain, monitoring]
 hide_table_of_contents: true